mario-andreschak/mcp-abap-adt/README.md

     ```bash
     npm run dev
     ```
-    This will start the server and output a message like:  `listening on https://127.0.0.1:5173/...`.
+    This will start the server and output a message like:  `Server starten on https://localhost:5173/...`.
     This is the URL you'll use to open the MCP inspector in your Browser.

 ## 4. Integrating with Cline